pgmills79/backend-takehome/Additional_README_docs/README_HowToTestAPI.md

 ```

 ## Step 2C (Test Projects):  Testing Quote API from Integration and Unit Test Projects
--In the solution I have created two projects for testing the code
+In the solution are two projects for testing the API

 1. RatingEngine.IntegrationTests
-      a.
-These tests are to test the controllers down through the logic and receive the response to test all components
+      1. These tests are to test the controllers down through the logic and receive the response to test all components
-      b.
-Open up RatingEngine/RatingEngine.IntegrationTests/QuotesControllerTests.cs, right click at top of the class and choose "Run All"
+      2. Open up RatingEngine/RatingEngine.IntegrationTests/QuotesControllerTests.cs, right click at top of the class and choose "Run All"
-      c.
-All tests should be successful
+      3. All tests should be successful
 2. RatingEngine.UnitTests
-      a.
-This project was setup to test the logical units that calculate the different factors (state, business, base premium)
+     1. This project was setup to test the logical units that calculate the different factors (state, business, base premium)
-      b.
-Open up RatingEngine/RatingEngine.UnitTests/RatingEngineTests.cs, right click at top of the class and choose "Run All"
+     2. Open up RatingEngine/RatingEngine.UnitTests/RatingEngineTests.cs, right click at top of the class and choose "Run All"
-      c.
-All tests should be successful
+     3. All tests should be successful